Tumbleweeds (1925 film): Plot

 Guards fire on the escaping prisoner but he is too fast.
 He dashes past wagons, many overturned when they lost wheels to the rough prairie surface.
 And Mrs. Riley's team runs out of control, heading for a ravine.
 Only quick action by Carver averts disaster.
 Even with that delay, the cowboy races past other riders, knowing exactly where he is going.
 He arrives first at the Box K, only two find two horses hitched outside the ranch hose—Freel's and Noll's.

 There's a shoot out.
 Carver corners the two men, but Freel manages to escape when the cowboy fires wide of his mark with the next to last bullet in his revolvers.
 Freel gallops off to find Molly and tell her that Carver has jumped Noll's claim.
 Molly does not believe a word of it and insists on proof.
 They ride toward the Box K, where Carver has spared Noll and let him go free for the sake of his sister.

 When Molly, Bart and Freel arrive at the ranch house, Carver has already placed his claim marker in the front yard.
 Molly sees it and accuses her former romantic interest of being a thief as well as a Sooner.
 She orders Carver out of her sight.
 Freel adds his two cents, which gets him a blistering left uppercut in response.

 Carver mounts his horse and rides off.
-Along the trail his sees a rattler and shoots it, in no mood to be nice to critters this day.
+Along the trail he sees a rattler and shoots it, in no mood to be nice to critters this day.
 Not far away, Kentucky has helped Mrs. Riley stake her claim to fertile land called "the bottoms."
 He says it is time to be drifting on, but replying that she and the kids will be lonesome, the widow snares his vest with her ringed finger and pulls him in for a smooch.
-His reaction, "Ah shucks.
-Let's get married."
+His reaction, "Shucks — let's get married."

 Seeing Carver ride by, Kentucky calls out to him the good news.
-But Carver is despondent and says, "Women ain't reliable—cows are."
-He adds that he is "headed for South America where there's millions of 'em."
+But Carver is despondent and says, "Women ain't reliable — cows are."
+He adds that he is "headin' for South America where there's millions of 'em."
 Off he rides.
 That's when Mrs. Riley steps in and tells her husband-to-be to hop over to the Box K and "tell that gal she's a fool."
 Off Kentucky rides.

 Land-hungry Noll and Freel are not done doing their bad deeds yet.
 They ride up on a defenseless elderly couple (George F. Marion and Gertrude Claire) and brazenly order them off their claim.
 Fortunately, the location is in Carver's path and he comes to the rescue, disarming both men, tying them up and escorting them back to Caldwell to face military justice for the death of the cavalryman.
 And being honest to a fault, Carver turns himself in for his alleged crime and escape.